-Each student in Public Health Sciences is expected to acquire breadth of knowledge in the disciplines of Biostatistics, Epidemiology, and Health Services Research, and skills in the areas of experimental design, data collection, and quantitative analysis.
-The PHS Master of Science degree can lead to careers in a wide variety of fields and settings, including academic health centers; the health insurance industry; health services networks; local, state, and federal government agencies; and the pharmaceutical industry.
+Each student in Clinical Research is expected to acquire breadth of knowledge in the disciplines of Biostatistics, Epidemiology, and Health Services and Behavioral Research, and skills in the areas of experimental design, data collection, and quantitative analysis.
+The PHS Clinical Research Master of Science degree can lead to careers in a wide variety of fields and settings, including academic health centers; the health insurance industry; health services networks; local, state, and federal government agencies; and the pharmaceutical industry.

-Each student must complete at least 30 credits at the 500, 600, or 800 level.
+Each student must complete at least 30 credits at the 500 or 600.
 Each student must submit an original Master's thesis according to the guidelines outlined by the Graduate School.

 |PHS 500||Research Ethics for Clinical Investigators||1|

 |PHS 550||Principles of Epidemiology||3|